xamarin/WebSharp/docs/tutorials/geolocation/README.md

 This set of tutorials will be presented in muliple short parts.

-At this time WebSharp only includes a very lightweight DOM Interface `[place link here to DOM overview]`.
+At this time WebSharp only includes a very lightweight [DOM Interface](https://github.com/xamarin/WebSharp/tree/master/docs/tutorials/DOM) .
 That does not mean that you can not access other HTML or HTML 5 functionality.
 In this series of multiple short tutorials we will show how you can tap into the other functionality using `ScriptObject`'s and modeling those other API interfaces.
 By wrapping the HTML functionality in higher-level custom classes we can create a strongly typed interface to build a custom library.

 `Part 1` - The document you are reading now, will focus on quickly generating the application and creating the structure of the application for scripting the `navigator.geolocation` functionality.
 Adding code to interface with the DOM Html Elements and handling the button `click` event.
 Since the focus of this set of tutorials is the scripting interface, the application interface itself will be very minimal.

+[Part 2](./GeolocationAPI.md) - Continuation from `Part 1` with the following:

+* High level view of the Bridge interface that is used by `WebSharp`.
+* Adding a new source module to the project.
+* Incorporating the new source module in our application.
+* Creating the basic singleton code to reference the `navigator,geolocation` object.

-[Part 2](./part2) - Adding a new source module to the project that contains the scripting for `navigator.geolocation` using the documentation from the [Geolocation API Specification](https://dev.w3.org/geo/api/spec-source.html#navi-geo).
-We will then focus on incorporating that new source module in our application.
+[Part 3](./part3.md) using the documentation from the [Geolocation API Specification](https://dev.w3.org/geo/api/spec-source.html#navi-geo) we will then focus on the implementation details of our new module.

-[Part 3](./part3) - By default when creating a `WebSharp Electron Application`, on-the-fly compiling is used so we will cover compiling these modules into actual assemblies.
+[Part 4](./part4md) - By default when creating a `WebSharp Electron Application`, on-the-fly compiling is used so we will cover compiling these modules into actual assemblies.
 [Getting Started Building Websharp Electron Application Assemblies](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-building-assemblies.md).

-[Part 4](./part4) - Packaging our application using `electron-packager` so that we have an actual application to execute.
+[Part 5](./part5md) - Packaging our application using `electron-packager` so that we have an actual application to execute.

 ## End Goal